lucasfcosta/blog/_talks/2016-10-15-Meta-Programacao-em-JavaScript.markdown

 Also, if you're not from Brazil you probably won't understand those gifs of amateur bodybuilders because they're part of a very popular Brazilian meme video.
 Just so you know why they're there.

-I hope you guys like it!
+I hope you like it!